AnClark/faust-vst/README.md

 clang should work out of the box, other C++ compilers may need some twiddling with the compiler options in the Makefile and the faust2faustvst script.

-Note that faust-vst 1.1 and later require Faust version > 0.9.85, since the included examples have been updated to work with the new standard Faust library.
+Note that the examples still use the "old" a.k.a. "legacy" Faust library modules, so they should work out of the box with both "old" Faust versions (up to 0.9.85) and later ones featuring the "new" Faust library (anything after 0.9.85, including current git sources).

 You'll also need the Steinberg SDK version 2.4 or later.
 A zip archive with the latest SDK version can be found here: